-Due to the passage of Assembly Bill 705 (AB 705), new students will be placed into English, math and ESL classes one of two ways: using high school GPA/coursework information or Guided Self-Placement.
+Due to the passage of Assembly Bill 705 (AB 705), new students will be placed into ESL classes and transfer level English and math classes one of two ways: using high school GPA/coursework information or Guided Self-Placement.
 Assembly Bill 705 requires California community colleges to help students enroll in and complete transfer-level coursework in English and math within one year.
 Testing and assessment are no longer required.
 You will be placed in English, math and ESL based on either your prior work or a guided self-placement, depending on when and where you completed your prior work, using one or more of the following measures for placement into transferable English and math courses: